 Wellness isn't just about moving around -- it's also about staying properly hydrated.
 Encourage employees to bring water bottles to work and have each person track how many total ounces of water they drink each day.
 At the end of the week, provide small incentives for everyone who drank an average of 64 ounces of water each day.

 Wellness isn't just a new year's thing, so keep the motivation high year-round through monthly or quarterly contests and goals, paired with immediate and annual awards.
-For more ideas on how to improve your team’s mental and physical wellbeing, please contact one of our HR experts at HR@stratus.hr.
+For more ideas on how to improve your team’s mental and physical wellbeing, please contact your certified HR expert.